PatersonGooley/Winston-3.0/README.md

 # Robot Project README

 ## Overview
-A brief introduction to the robot, its purpose, and what the repository contains.
+This is the repo for the Winston 3.0 Dragon Robot.

 ## Features
-- List key features of the robot.
+- Cheap and easy.
-- Mention sensors, actuators, or AI capabilities.
+- Beginner friendly.
-- Describe its main functions.
+- Entertaining.

 ## Getting Started